dendronhq/handbook/handbook/templates.people.onboarding.md

 - [ ] Go to [[Job-specific tasks|templates.people.onboarding#job-specific-tasks]] for role specific tasks
 - [ ] Go to your [[weekly journal|handbook.sop.weekly-journal]] at `user.{username}.weekly.{date}` to see your specific tasks

+If at any point you find yourself stuck, don't hesitate to leave a question in the `#dendron-team` channel.
 * * *

 ## Day 2 - Remote Working and our Values